Saddam-tech/eth-wld-bridge/README.md

 The BridgeBase is a major contract forked from Cosmos Gravity Bridge that holds the main functions and stores the users' funds.

-- The BridgeBase contract has to be deployed both on Ethereum and Worldland and node has to be started to listen to events coming from contracts.
+- The BridgeBase contract has to be deployed both on Ethereum and Worldland and a separate node has to be started to listen to events coming from contracts.

 There are two main functionalities:

 ### - ETH to Wrapped ETH transfer:

 ![graph_1](assets/graph_1.png)
+Picture 1

-The logic is quite simple, the sender (see step 1 in the picture) calls the lockETH function within the Bridge contract on Ethereum network and sends an amount of ETH to the contract.
+The flow is quite simple, the sender (see step 1 in the picture) calls the lockETH function within the Bridge contract on Ethereum network and sends an amount of ETH to the contract, the lockETH function subtracts bridgeFee and networkFee along with the requested amount from the sender’s balance.
 The lockETH function emits an ETH transfer event which is picked up by Worldland Bridge Node.
 It then mints wrapped Eth on the tendermint chain (Worldland) to the user address.

-If a sender wants to get their funds back on Ethereum they call burnWETH function in BridgeBase contract on Worldland that burns their wrapped eth and emits burn event which is then picked up by node and the amount of locked eth is sent from the contract on Ethereum to the user address.
+If a sender wants to get their funds back on Ethereum they call burnWETH function in BridgeBase contract on Worldland that burns their wrapped eth, subtracts bridge and network fees and emits burn event which is then picked up by node and the amount of locked eth is sent from the contract on Ethereum to the user address.

 ### - Token to Token transfer:

 ![graph_2](assets/graph_2.png)
+Picture 2

-The logic is pretty much similar to ETH to WETH transfer.
+The flow is pretty much similar to ETH to WETH transfer.
 The original tokens are locked in Ethereum and the same amount is minted on the tendermint chain (Worldland).
-If a sender wants their tokens back on Ethereum they burn a specific amount on the Worldland deployed BridgeBase contract and node(signer) will transfer the amount from the contract to the user on Ethereum.
+If a sender wants their tokens back on Ethereum they burn a specific amount on the Worldland deployed BridgeBase contract and node(signer) will transfer the token amount from the contract to the user on Ethereum.
+(Bridge and Network Fees are subtracted upon token transfer)

 ## ERC20 / WETH contract deployment and ownership transfer

-- ERC20 / WETH contracts should be mintable
+- ERC20 / WETH contracts are mintable

 Steps to complete the process: